ivangfr/springboot-proxysql-mysql/README.md

 ### customer-api

-Spring-boot Web Java application that exposes a REST API for managing customers.
+Spring Boot Web Java application that exposes a REST API for managing customers.
 Instead of connecting directly to MySQL, as usual, the application is connected to ProxySQL.

 ## Start Environment